What Are HEIC Files? The Simple, Technical Guide

 Q: Will converting HEIC → JPEG ruin quality?

-A: Any lossy export discards some data, but at high quality settings the difference is typically minimal for viewing/sharing.
+A: Any lossy export discards some data, but at high quality settings the difference is usually minimal for viewing or sharing.

 Q: Can I make HEIC the default on Mac cameras/apps?